 Kansas is a state that currently shows great promise for the field of veterinary medicine.
 With its mixture of farms, cities and industry, there is a wide variety of businesses and private individuals who require access to effective veterinary care.

 For this reason, becoming a registered veterinary technician is an increasingly attractive career goal for those considering work in Kansas.

 The Responsibilities and Duties of a Vet Tech

 A vet tech works under the supervision of a veterinarian, providing services to help maintain the health and comfort of the animals under his or her care.
 In many cases, a vet tech also supervises veterinary assistants, volunteers and other individuals working in the veterinarian’s office.
-Among the most common responsibilities of the vet tech are the following:

 - Administering medication that has been prescribed by the veterinarian.
 This also includes observing the animal to ensure that there are no adverse reactions.

 - Working with the veterinarian and other coworkers to restrain frightened or injured animals so they can be treated without endangering the veterinary workers or further aggravating the animal’s condition.

 - Conducting the initial physical for animals in order to provide the veterinarian with basic information on the animal’s condition.

 - When critically injured animals are admitted, the vet tech may be required to provide emergency first aid in order to stabilize the animal until the veterinarian can arrive.